spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Sort the synchronizers section by number of threads involved, class name and address, in that order.

 * In the Top Running Methods list, list thread names per top method and link them all to the stack traces list.